Israeli police question Netanyahu in telecom corruption case

 However, surveys also show that about half of Israelis believe the police over Netanyahu and think he should step down.
 A third think he should remain in office.

-Reporting by Maayan Lubell; Editing by Jeffrey Heller, Larry King
+Reporting by Maayan Lubell and Ori Lewis; Editing by Larry King and Robin Pomeroy